 Because the app doesn’t charge trading commissions, users can start with practically nothing in their investment account and earn money as they go through the company’s “Round Ups” feature and by making small, recurring deposits.

-Many free stock apps have entered the market in recent years by slashing trading commissions to nothing and largely relying on monetizing their order flow or offering other services to provide added revenue.
+Many stock trading apps have entered the market in recent years by slashing trading commissions to nothing and largely relying on monetizing their order flow or offering other services to provide added revenue.

 Acorns does not earn money this way and instead primarily relies on money received through on-going subscriptions.